json-iterator/json-iterator.github.io/index.md

 # Faster, Much Faster!

 Traditional JSON parsers are slow.
 Jsoniter Java version could be **3x** times faster than jackson/gson/fastjson.
 If you are doing a lot of log processing or number crunching, but stuck with JSON, you definitely need to consider [dsl-json](https://github.com/ngs-doo/dsl-json) or Jsoniter to save the encoding/decoding cost.
-According to dsl-json, the JSON encoding/decoding speed is not a problem, [even faster than thrift/avro](https://www.codeproject.com/Articles/1165627/Jsoniter-JSON-is-faster-than-thrift-avro)
+[Is protobuf 5x faster than JSON?](https://dzone.com/articles/is-protobuf-5x-faster-than-json), [part II](https://dzone.com/articles/is-protobuf-5x-faster-than-json-part-ii)

 ![protobuf-vs-jsoniter](http://jsoniter.com/benchmarks/protobuf-vs-jsoniter.png)